USinani/Flying-Car-and-Autonomous-Flight-Engineer-ND/4-Estimation_Project/project_writeup.md

 ## Tips and Tricks provided from Udacity ##

+When working for this project the below tips and tricks provided from udacity became helpful.

  - Transposing matrices, `.transposeInPlace()` is the function you want to use to transpose a matrix